 I can’t travel around the world because I don’t have enough money.

 Growing up, my parents worked long hours.
 Being an only child, I spent a lot of time alone.
-To cope, I sought out love and attention in any way I could, even to my detriment, a pattern that continued in my twenties and early thirties.
-I later discovered that the situations and relationships I attracted reflected childhood wounds and often reaffirmed those feelings of loneliness I felt as a child.
-It wasn’t until I deepened my relationship with God that I began to recognize my value.
+To cope, I sought love and attention in any way I could, even to my detriment, a pattern that continued in my twenties and early thirties.
+I later discovered that the situations and relationships I attracted reflected childhood wounds and often reaffirmed the feelings of loneliness I felt as a child.
+It wasn’t until I deepened my relationship with God that I learned to recognize my value.

 Self-discipline and faith are the ultimate confidence cures

 Developing self-worth is not an overnight process, nor an easy one.
-You’ll lose friends, shed tears, and be prompted to take risks that will cause you to question your sanity.
+You’ll lose friends, shed tears, and take risks that will cause you to question your sanity.
 But in the end, it will force you to make better choices for your personal and financial well-being because it will no longer be in your nature to settle.